 |Gravitational Constant is an empirical physical constant that is involved in the calculation of gravitational effects in Newton’s Law of Universal Constant.

 You may also want to check out these topics given below!

-- Gravitational Constant was initially studied by Sir Isaac Newton through his Universal law of gravity.
+- Gravitational constant was initially studied by Sir Isaac Newton through his Universal law of gravity.

 Stay tuned with BYJU’S for more such interesting articles.
-Also, register to “BYJU’S-The Learning App” for loads of interactive, engaging physics-related videos and an unlimited academic assist.
+Also, register to “BYJU’S-The Learning App” for loads of interactive, engaging physics-related videos and unlimited academic assistance.

 Put your understanding of this concept to test by answering a few MCQs.
 Click ‘Start Quiz’ to begin!